 IMAGE VIA @HARUMAMASD | INSTAGRAM

 If you think a meal in a bowl is the best kind of meal, we’re right there with you.
 And so is San Diego.
-But with dozens of delicious Buddha, acai, and poke bowl options on every corner, it can be difficult to know where to start.
+But with dozens of delicious Buddha, acai, and poke bowl options on every corner, it can be hard to know where to start.
 Luckily, we’ve narrowed down our favorites in the scene just for you.

 Native Foods is 100% plant-based and 100% delicious.
-While the whole menu is stacked with veggie-forward favorites, Native Foods has perfected the traditional Buddha grain bowl.
-Filled with teriyaki sweet potatoes, fanned avocado, shiitake mushroom chips, seasonal fruit, roasted corn, daikon sprouts, and cilantro jasmine rice.
+The menu is stacked with veggie-forward favorites, and they've nearly perfected the vegan Buddha grain bowl, filled with teriyaki sweet potatoes, fanned avocado, shiitake mushroom chips, seasonal fruit, roasted corn, daikon sprouts, and cilantro jasmine rice.

 This juice shop’s organic blends and bowls are all named after musicians.
 And—trust us—these bowls live up to their namesakes’ hype.
 Our favorites?
 The Beyoncai (acai, granola, honey, peanut butter, strawberry, and banana) and the Twopac Shakur (acai, pitaya, granola, honey, strawberry, blueberry, and banana).